Prodrive Racing Australia has a new name but the goals are the same

 Ahead of 2018 V8 Supercars season, the team changed its name to Tickford Racing, continuing to run four Ford Falcons in the Australian premier racing competition.

-The team based in Campbellfield was founded in 2003 when the British motorsport and advanced engineering group Prodrive purchased Glenn Seton Racing team.
+The team based in Campbellfield, Victoria, was founded in 2003 when the British motorsport and advanced engineering group Prodrive purchased Glenn Seton Racing team.
 The first step was renaming the team to Ford Performance Racing.
 The idea was the promotion of the Melbourne-based manufacturer Ford Performance Vehicles which was owned by Prodrive.